bmurrtech/IT_research/sentinelone.md

 - Typically, the __industry landscape for AV and EDR today__ ranges from three different initiatives:
   - __AV +__ : 40% say they have an AV, but they want to improve it
   - __+ / EDR / +__ : 30% say they do _not_ have an EDR, but they want to add one/improve existing EDR.
   - __Converge__ : 30% say they want to merge AV and EDR into one.
-Convergance is expected to grow as AI-awareness increases.
+Convergence is expected to grow as AI-awareness increases.

 Discover why customers choose SentinelOne over the following competitors:
 - [Why SentinelOne](https://www.sentinelone.com/why-sentinelone/) - SentinelOne is autonomous cybersecurity built for what’s next.
 Learn more about how we are different